oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 In this example, we provide the steps to install the 2.1 release of the WLS Kubernetes Operator.

 ### Pulling the Images
-We need two images, one is the WebLogic Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the other is the WebLogic Server image from [Oracle Container Registry](https://container-registry.oracle.com).
+We need two images, the WebLogic Kubernetes Operator image from [Docker Hub](https://hub.docker.com) and the WebLogic Server image from [Oracle Container Registry](https://container-registry.oracle.com).
 Before pulling the image, you need to:
 - Aquire an user account to the image site.
 - Log in to the site in your browser, find the image and accept the license.